transducer/zenroom-cljs-demo/blogpost.md

 Here we have:
 1. A textarea that puts its contents into the `app-state`
-1. A button "Evaluate" that clears the results and calls evaluate to evaluate the zencode using the Zenroom npm module.
+1. A button "Evaluate" that clears possible previous results via `clear!` and calls `evaluate!` to evaluate the Zencode using the Zenroom npm module.
 1. A checkbox that is checked if the code compiles and vice versa.

 For obtaining the keys and data we write code analagous to that for the Zencode input.
 And we show the results on the page in a textarea that looks like a terminal using a dark background and green letters: